Freight Shipping from Las Vegas to Norfolk

 How much does it cost to ship freight from Las Vegas to Norfolk?

-Full truckload (FTL) rates from Las Vegas, NV to Norfolk, VA currently range from $5,990-$7,383 for a standard dry van load over the 2,786-mile route.
+Full truckload (FTL) rates from Las Vegas, NV to Norfolk, VA currently range $5,990-$7,383 (roughly $2.16-$2.65 per mile over 2,786 miles).
 LTL shipments typically cost $1,732-$2,768 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Las Vegas to Norfolk?